VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 # **Day 2: Velocity Saturation and basics of CMOS inverter VTC**

+On the second day of the workshop SPICE simulation for lower nodes and the characteristics for long channel and short channel devices were observed.
+Also, the velocity saturation at lower and higher electric fields and velocity saturation drain current model were observed.

+Finally MOSFET as a switch and the characteristics of CMOS inverter were taught.

 ## **Part 1: SPICE simulation for lower nodes and velocity saturation effect**

 #### **_What was learnt:_**